vannov/pygame_cards/README.md

 ## Getting Started

 There is a template project under "examples" folder that contains a sceleton required to use the framework.
-The easiest way to get started - copy content of "templates" folder and start adding your code into mygame.py.
+The easiest way to get started - copy content of examples/template folder and start adding your code into mygame.py.

-mygame.py script contains comments with description of methods that have to be implemented in order to use the framework.
+*mygame.py* script contains comments with description of methods that have to be implemented in order to use the framework.
-Template project contains settings.json – another necessary element of a game powered by pygame_cards.
+Template project contains *settings.json* – another necessary element of a game powered by pygame_cards.
 Path to this JSON file should be specified when initializing a game with an object of GameApp class from game_app module.
 Required fields for the JSON file are "window", "card" and "gui".
 You can also add any amount of custom fields in that file and use them in your code.

-There are also mygame_example.py and settings_example.json files in the "templates" folder with some custom code that create very simple game.
+There are also mygame_example.py and settings_example.json files in the examples/template folder with some custom code that create very simple game.
 For more complex example refer to Klondike project under examples/klondike.

-### Installing
+## Installing

 placeholder...

 ## Deployment

 placeholder...

-## Authors

-* **Ivan Novosad* - *Initial work* - [vannov](https://github.com/vannov)

 ## License